ctmrbio/print_ctmr_labels/README.md

 possible to run the application without GUI in pure command-line mode with just a simple modification of the source code.
 Just edit the code and comment the `@Gooey` decorator line on line 21 in `print_cmtr_labels.py`.

+# Printer information
+The Zebra label printer is model ZT230 and uses the ZPL language for rendering barcodes.
+A handy viewer for this language can be found [here](http://labelary.com/viewer.html)